 If this is the case then it would be a really good idea to have as much skin to skin contact with your baby as possible as this can help to stimulate your breasts into producing milk.

 Another thing you can do to help avoid the signs your milk supply is decreasing is to allow your baby to latch onto your breast whenever you get the opportunity.
+You don’t only have to do this when they are hungry.

 This will stimulate your breasts much quicker and give you great results for future breastfeeding.